 As the name suggests, the VISS device is designed to mimic the design of professional machines, although it offers a lower power level than photofacials you’d experience at your doctor’s office.

-At nearly $500, the VISS isn’t a small investment, but it’s the closest comparison to a professional IPL photofacial machine on the consumer market right now.
+At nearly $500, the VISS isn’t a small investment, but it is the closest to a professional IPL photofacial machine for at-home use available right now.